 The next day when nature called again, Charley retraced his steps to the grove he visited the previous day.
 As he returned to the campsite he mused that he was a different person this day than the day before.
 To himself he said “Yesterday, I trusted my natural senses to connect with this area and find the right place for a bathroom.
 Today my same senses don’t relate to the area.
 They relate instead to my memories of where I went yesterday and how I got there.
 I took the same path and went to the same place.
 I know why.
 My natural senses had a good experience and have begun to bond to the story of yesterday.
-That story feels more comfortable and takes less energy and risk than to find a new place.
+That story feels more comfortable and takes less energy and risk than to find a new place and dig another hole.

 I have no idea of the long term effects of using that place as a bathroom, or if an even better place exists.
 I’m already attached to it because my past experience fulfilled many of my natural senses, it rewarded

-A week later Charles’s wife and family arrived.
+A week later Charlies’s wife and family arrived.
 They came to the same location but to a different place because now it had a story, Charlies’s story, attached to it.
 The place had been developed, it looked different.

 One difference was a path that now led to the quiet grove.
 The

 story had imprinted on the land and changed its nature.
 The family’s natural senses attached themselves to the story as well as the place.
 How different this was than when Charley first arrived seeking answers rather than living out stories.

 The family further developed the campsite with a substantial tent site, fire pit, and table.
 They grew to know and love the site as a temporary home.